 Enabling the energy transition

-Renewable energy like wind power is inexpensive, CO2-free and plentiful and is a key solution to the challenge of climate change.
+Renewable energy like wind power is inexpensive, CO2-free and abundant and is a key solution to the challenge of climate change.
 Exponential growth is expected in renewable deployment in the coming years, but the intermittent and unpredictable nature of the source requires intelligent storage and management solutions such as the virtual power plant to support and maximize their impact.
 The DES allows critical storage capacity of environmentally friendly and cost-effective energy from intermittent sources that can be deployed when needed either to power the network or to serve the electricity grid.

 Our AI/ML engine

 The DES solution is composed of three layers of control intelligence powered by AI software, harnessing the electricity and power equipment data to provide actionable intelligence for grid optimization.
-The top-level planner uses supply and demand data of different electricity reserve and balance markets to perform thousands of simulations that allow it to determine how much capacity to allocate at any given time to load-shifting or grid balancing.
+The top-level planner uses supply and demand data of different electricity balance markets to perform thousands of simulations that allow it to determine how much capacity to allocate at any given time to load-shifting or grid balancing.
 The data-intensive middle layer supervises the flow of electricity and conditions of the base station power equipment to ensure the best use of the assets, including battery longevity over time.
 Finally, the lowest level controller selects which specific units should be adjusted to respond to changes in load-shifting plans or to TSO grid balancing requests.

 Why the mobile network is right for the Distributed Energy Storage